26 “But when the Helper comes, whom I shall send to you from the Father, the Spirit of truth who proceeds from the Father, He will testify of Me.

-The “Spirit of truth” will supernaturally testify of Jesus (Jn 16:13).
-He will bring truth directly to the hearts of people.
+The “Spirit of truth” would supernaturally testify of Jesus (Jn 16:13).
+He would bring truth directly to the hearts of people.
 Evangelism is more than a witness of a human being to a human being.

 The Holy Spirit is a person (not a force) because He performs the function of a witness to Jesus.
 He will continue the work of Jesus.

-The apostles who were passive, apprehensive and full of fear but in just 6 weeks became dynamic witnesses for the Lord.
+The apostles were passive, apprehensive, and full of fear, but in just six weeks they became dynamic witnesses for the Lord.
 They bore burning conviction about Jesus.